TablePlus/DBngin/issue_template.md

+Please fill out the detail below, it helps me investigate the bug:

-1. Which driver are you using and version of it (Ex: PostgreSQL 10.0):
+1. Driver (Ex: PostgreSQL 10.0):

-2. Which DBngin build number are you using:
+2. DBngin build number:

+3. macOS version:

-3. The steps to reproduce this issue:
+4. The steps to reproduce this issue: